Legislative Advocacy

 HCR 20: Studying Barriers to SAFE/SANE Access

-HCR 20 calls for a legislative study to examine access to sexual assault nurse examiners (SANE) in emergency care settings.
-This study will also review barriers to SANE coverage in hospitals, access to sexual assault forensic exams (SAFE), and other important datapoints that will help identify gaps in services and recommend policy-driven solutions to improve the availability of SAFEs for survivors.
+HCR 20 mandated a legislative study to examine access to sexual assault nurse examiners (SANE) in emergency care settings.
+This study reviewed barriers to SANE coverage in hospitals and access to sexual assault forensic exams (SAFE).

 Legislative Advocacy Series